lyca22/snakes-and-ladders/README.md

 [  1][   ][   ]
 </pre>

-Normally he would end in that field, but since he fell into a snake, he will go through the snake and his new position will be this one:
+Normally the player would end in that field, but since they moved to a snake field, they'll go through the snake and their new position will be this one:

 <pre>
 [ ! ][   ][ *A]